Breathing Exercises For Seniors:

 6. Do this 10-15 times

-These are some very easy and straightforward breathing exercises perfect for older individuals that can help create a better sense of calm, both mentally and physically.
+These are some simple, straightforward breathing exercises perfect for older individuals.
+Consequently, helping create a better sense of calm, both mentally and physically.
 These types of breathing exercises for seniors may also help lead to better focus, while also helping to strengthen muscles that are paramount for better breathing habits!